 President Obama recently wrote of Dr. Kelli, "Your resilience and dedication reflect the best of the American spirit.
 Your experience offers a shining example of the American dream."

 Dr. Kelli was named the 2017 Friend of Freedom award and honored the 2018 inaugural Georgia State University 40 under 40 award.

-His remarkable journey and work have been featured and shared over 50 national and international news outlets including CNN, Emory University magazine, Associated Press, TEDx, NPR, The Economist, The Guardian, VICE, The New Yorker, Atlanta Journal Constitution, Medpage Today, Guardian-US, International Organization for Migration , GPB, WABE, The Guardian US, AJC, Atlanta Magazine, NBC News, CBS, Channel 2, Channel 11alive, TONIC, Fox News, GSU TV, WABE-Closer Look, Creative Loafing, IJR, Emory News, American Heart Association, NPR/WABE, The Southerner, American College of Cardiology, Medpage News, GSU, NPR panel, Rudaw, Atlanta Journal Constitution (1, 2, 3, 4, 5), CNN, Deseret News, TRT-World, The American Immigrant, IRC, MDJ, 1H2L, Atlanta Intown, Emory Wheel, Voice of America, Daily Mail, Reuter, Huffington Post, The New York Times and more.
+His remarkable journey and work have been featured and shared over 50 national and international news outlets including CNN, Emory University magazine, Associated Press, TEDx, NPR, The Economist, The Guardian, VICE, The New Yorker, Voice of America, Atlanta Journal Constitution, Medpage Today, Guardian-US, International Organization for Migration , GPB, WABE, The Guardian US, AJC, Atlanta Magazine, NBC News, CBS, Channel 2, Channel 11alive, TONIC, Fox News, Al Hurra, GSU TV, WABE-Closer Look, Creative Loafing, IJR, Emory News, American Heart Association, NPR/WABE, The Southerner, American College of Cardiology, Medpage News, GSU, NPR panel, Rudaw, Blic newspaper, Folha De S Paulo, Atlanta Journal Constitution (1, 2, 3, 4, 5), CNN, Deseret News, TRT-World, The American Immigrant, Sagal Radio, IRC, MDJ, 1H2L, Atlanta Intown, Emory Wheel, VOA, Daily Mail, Reuter, Huffington Post, The New York Times and more.